tanerijun/vitaneri/content/posts/setting-up-vitest-testing-library-and-jest-dom-in-your-vite-project/index.md

 ## Setup Vite Project

 Before we can setup our testing tools, we first need a Vite project.
-We can scaffhold a Vite project easily by running the command:
+We can scaffold a Vite project easily by running the command:

 ```
 npm create vite@latest